Cherry Almond Pie

 - 1 teaspoon almond extract

-- Fit one pie crust (half of the No Fail Pie Crust recipe) into a 9-inch pie plate and press the crust along the edges of the plate.
+- Fit one pie crust (half of the No Fail Pie Crust recipe) into a 9-inch pie plate and press the crust along the edges of the plate, fluting the edges.
 Place the pie plate in the freezer for 15 minutes to allow the dough to firm up.

 - In a large bowl, mix together the cherries, sugar, tapioca, salt, and lemon juice.
 Place the bowl in the refrigerator for 10 minutes.